Profitability, financial position and cash flow

 |1) The consideration is stated excluding acquisition expenses.|

-For acquisitions that resulted in ownership transfer during the interim period, transaction costs totalled SEK 1 million and are recognised in selling expenses.
+For acquisitions that resulted in ownership transfer during the financial year, transaction costs totalled SEK 1 million and are recognised in selling expenses.

-Of the consideration not yet paid for acquisitions during the period, estimated contingent consideration amounts to SEK 19 million, which constitutes about 62 percent of the maximum outcome.
+Of the consideration not yet paid for acquisitions during the year, estimated fair value of contingent consideration amounts to SEK 21 million, which constitutes about 61 percent of the maximum outcome.
 The outcome depends on the results achieved in the companies and has a set maximum level.
-During the quarter correction of a previous preliminary acquisition analysis took place, which resulted in adjustment of a previously recognised minority of SEK 15 million, which decreased the equity.

-Revaluation of liabilities for contingent, not yet paid, consideration added income of SEK 14 million (4) during the period, which is recognised under other operating income.
+Revaluation of liabilities for contingent consideration added income of SEK 16 million (6) during the year, which is recognised under other operating income.

 Recalculation of historical key figures per share took place following the split into three shares in the third quarter.

-Parent Company net sales totalled SEK 35 million (34) and profit after financial items was SEK 12 million (26).
-Income from interests in Group companies is included and totals SEK 8 million (20).
-Net investments in non-current assets were SEK 4 million (0).
-The Parent Company's net financial debt was SEK 31 million at the end of the period, compared to SEK 44 million at the start of the financial year.
+Parent Company net sales totalled SEK 48 million (45) and profit after financial items was SEK 211 million (243).
+This amount includes revenues of SEK 203 million (234) from shares in Group companies.
+Net investments in non-current assets were SEK 5 million (0).
+The Parent Company's net financial debt was SEK 40 million (44) at the end of the year.